gabrielmcg/vp-netlify-test/post-deploy/k8s-example-guestbook.md

 Many sample Kubernetes applications are available at [https://kubernetes.io/docs/tutorials/](https://kubernetes.io/docs/tutorials/).
 This section details how to deploy the stateless guestbook application with Redis as documented at [https://kubernetes.io/docs/tutorials/stateless-application/guestbook/](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).

-When deploying applications, you must be aware that Kubernetes version 1.11 shipped with Docker 2.1 and, as a result, you may have to make changes in some places to the configuration files.
+When deploying applications, you must be aware that Kubernetes version 1.11 shipped with Docker 2.1.
+If you are testing examples that are designed to work with a newer (or older) version of Kubernetes, you may have to make changes in some places to the configuration files.

 ## Prerequisites